Ski Lifts in Engelberg

 Engelberg Ski Lift System

-Engelberg Lift Passes
+Engelberg Ski Lift Passes

-Single-day or multi-day ski pass prices include over 50% discount for children aged 6-15, approximately 20% discount for young adults 16-19 years and 10% discount for seniors aged 64 years and older; Mondays – Fridays (public holidays excluded).
+Single-day or multi-day ski pass prices include over 50% discount for children aged 6-15, approximately 20% discount for young adults aged 16-19 years and 10% discount for seniors aged 64 years and older; Mondays – Fridays (public holidays excluded).

-Reduced ski pass prices for the ski lifts at Brunni and Klostermatte only.
+Reduced ski pass prices are available for the ski lifts at Brunni and Klostermatte only.
 If you are a beginner, a “whole destination” pass may not be necessary.
 Alternatives for families with young children and beginners include lower-altitude skiing at Klostermatte or Trubsee.

 However, early in the season or late spring, beginners may have to ski at Titlis if there is not enough snow in these lower areas.
 Ski passes for Klostermatte also include half-day passes valid from 9 am until 1 pm or from mid-day.